-In response to the foreclosure crisis of the late 2000s when loan servicing errors were common and egregious, the Office of the Comptroller of the Currency (OCC), the Office of Thrift Supervision (OTS), and the Board of Governors of the Federal Reserve System (FRB) required certain mortgage servicers to hire independent consultants to review foreclosures that were initiated, pending, or completed during 2009 or 2010.
+In response to the foreclosure crisis of the late 2000s, when loan servicing errors were common and egregious, the Office of the Comptroller of the Currency (OCC), the Office of Thrift Supervision (OTS), and the Board of Governors of the Federal Reserve System (FRB) required certain mortgage servicers to hire independent consultants to review foreclosures that were initiated, pending, or completed during 2009 or 2010.

 The Independent Foreclosure Review was supposed to last only a few months, but the reviews turned out to be far more complex and time-consuming than expected.
 The banks ended up paying more than $2 billion to the consultants, but the reviews weren't close to being completed.
-Consequently, regulators announced that they were essentially shutting down the reviews and replacing the program with a settlement to offer relief to borrowers sooner.
+So, regulators announced that they were essentially shutting down the reviews and replacing the program with a settlement to offer relief to borrowers sooner.

 If you are facing foreclosure, learn about your options in Nolo's The Foreclosure Survival Guide.

 The terms of the settlement with the original 13 settling servicers included an estimated $3.6 billion in direct cash compensation to nearly 4.2 million eligible borrowers and $5.7 billion in additional mortgage assistance, such as loan modifications and forgiveness of deficiency judgments.
 EverBank agreed to provide about $37 million in cash payments to more than 32,000 mortgage borrowers and $6.3 million to housing assistance groups.
 Ally/GMAC agreed to pay $230 million in direct cash payments to borrowers.